 I’m not sure how many times a person can hear “Go!
 You Packers!
-Go” before going crazy, but I do know that 11 times isn’t enough.
+Go” before going crazy, but I know that 11 isn’t enough.

 As the Packer Tailgate band launches into their umpteenth rendition of said song, I take my umpteenth swig of Miller High Life and start to sing along.
 Not just sing along, but really SING along…what the hell, it’s Sunday morning at Lambeau Field.